 As you see, the history of the Greek flag is quite fascinating.
-Here are some more interesting facts about the Greek flag!
+Here are some more interesting facts.

 - The Greek flag can only be manufactured in eight specific sizes, though the height-width proportions are always 2:3.
 An incredibly big Athens flag can be found inside the Acropolis, measuring 6.5 x 4.3 meters!

-- Surprisingly, no precise tone of blue is mentioned in the specifications of the Greek flag.
-A deep shade of blue is implied (where blue is defined as the colour of the calm sea or the cloudless sky).
+- Surprisingly, no precise tone of blue is mentioned in the specifications of the flag.
+A deep shade of blue is implied, where “blue” is defined as the colour of the calm sea or the cloudless sky.

 - The flag needs to be attached to a pole with precise specifications – so, for example, it cannot be hanging off a balcony.

-- The Greek flag cannot be used for commercial or advertising purposes, or as a banner for any union, association or organization.
+- The flag of Greece cannot be used for commercial or advertising purposes, or as a banner for any union, association or organization.

 - A Greek flag that has been worn out (e.g. due to strong winds) should not be placed in the trash.
 Instead, it needs to be destroyed, preferably by a ceremonial fire.

-- Any person who removes, destroys, disfigures or defiles the Greek flag, is punishable by imprisonment of up to two years, or a fine.
+- Any person who removes, destroys, disfigures or defiles the official flag, is punishable by imprisonment of up to two years, or a fine.

-Looking for more facts about the Greek flag?
+Looking for more facts?
 Here are all the specifications (in Greek).